kevboh/longform/README.md

 - [ ] word counts?
 - [ ] new draft button + modal

+**WARNING**: This branch of Longform is in beta.
+It may not be stable.
+While the docs in `docs/` are up-to-date, this README is not.
+Please use it with caution.

 ## Longform

 Longform is a plugin for [Obsidian](https://obsidian.md) that helps you write and edit novels, screenplays, and other long projects.